civican/legisinfo/42-1/bills/C-69/bill_text.md

 to coordinate — during the period that begins on the day on which a copy of the description of the project referred to in subsection `10`(1) is posted on the Internet site, and that ends on the day on which the decision statement in respect of the project is issued — consultations with Indigenous groups that may be affected by the carrying out of a designated project;

-to promote uniformity and harmonization in relation to the assessment of effects across Canada at all levels of government;
+to promote harmonization in relation to the assessment of effects across Canada at all levels of government;

 to promote or conduct research in matters of impact assessment and to encourage the development of impact assessment techniques and practices, including testing programs, alone or in cooperation with other agencies or organizations;